cuinjune/ar-peggiator/README.md

 * Touch the [START AR] button to start the app.
 * Touch and hold down on the screen to see the preview note.
 * Release your touch to create a note on the location.
-* Double tap on the screen to erase all notes in the camera view.
+* Double-tap on the screen to erase all notes in the camera view.
 * Try tilting your phone to hear the sound changing.

 ## Setup